-This course is intended for students in their second third or
+This course is intended for students in their second third or fourth year of study.
+Contact Hours: 3 - 0 - 6

 FRF337 CARACTÈRISTIQUES LINGUISTIQUES DU FRANÇAIS QUÉBÉCOIS

 This course examines, mainly from a synchronic perspective, the linguistic characteristics of modern-day Quebec French.
 More specifically, students will be introduced to the phonetic, morphological, syntactical and lexical particularities that distinguish Quebec French from standard French.
 Part of the course will be dedicated to different forms of Anglicization in each of the linguistic disciplines.
 At the end of the course, students will be able to assess the various differences between the Quebec variety of French and standard French and better understand how their language works.